Hubs-Foundation/hubs-docs/docs/setup-custom-client.md

 1. Change directory to the main folder of your project, make sure you have docker opened, and run `bash retpack.sh`

-2. The code may take up to an hour to compile depending on the size of your customizations and processing power of your computer.
-Once complete, it will return the following message and your tarball will be located at `hubs/.retpack/retpack.tar.gz`.
+2. The code may take up to an hour to complete depending on the size of your customizations and processing power of your computer.
+Once complete, it will return the following message and your tarball will be located at `./.retpack/retpack.tar.gz`.

 ```
 ### done ###